German Caucasus expedition: Background

 On April 5, the head of the Transcaucasian delegation Akaki Chkhenkeli accepted the Treaty of Brest-Litovsk as a basis for further negotiations and wired the governing bodies urging them to accept this position.
 The mood prevailing in Tiflis was very different.
 The Armenians pressured the Republic to refuse.
 They acknowledged the existence of a state of war between themselves and the Ottoman Empire.
-Hostilities resumed and Ottoman troops under Vehip Pasha overran new lands to the east, reaching pre-war the frontiers.
+Hostilities resumed and Ottoman troops under Vehip Pasha overran new lands to the east, reaching pre-war frontiers.

 On May 11, a new peace conference opened at Batum.
 At this conference the Ottomans extended their demands to include Tiflis as well as Alexandropol and Echmiadzin; they also wanted a railroad to be built to connect Kars and Julfa with Baku.
 The Armenian and Georgian members of the Republic's delegation began to stall.
 Beginning on May 21, the Ottoman army moved ahead once again.
 The ensuing conflict led to the Battle of Sardarapat (May 21–29), the Battle of Kara Killisse (1918) (May 24–28), and the Battle of Bash Abaran (May 21–24).
 On May 28, 1918, Georgia, signed the Treaty of Poti with Germany, and welcomed the prospect of a German expedition, seeing the Germans as protectors against the post-Russian Revolution havoc and the Ottoman military advances.